Contact clerking team

 Prior to his appointment as a judge in 2007, he had a distinguished career at the Bar with a broad common law practice, but specialising in professional negligence and general commercial matters.
 As a QC, he represented a kick-boxer in a damages claim and at one stage in his career at the Bar was standing counsel to the British Horse Society.
 He has wide sporting interests, with cricket, golf, rugby and athletics predominating.
 He has been a Fellow of the Chartered Institute of Arbitrators since 1992 and is a member of the LCIA and the ICC.
 He is also a member of the Court of the Worshipful Company of Arbitrators, a member of the Sport Resolutions Panel of Arbitrators and Mediators and a member of the Disciplinary Panel of the Premier League Judicial Panel.

-From 1 June 2019, he has been Chair of the Civil Mediation Council in the UK (see here).
+From June 2019 until June 2022, he was Chair of the CMC in the UK (see here).

-In addition to presiding over cases in court as a judge, David has chaired many committees over the years.
+In addition to presiding over cases in court as a judge, David chaired many committees over the years.
 For example, he was Chair of the Law Reform Committee of the Bar Council prior to his appointment as a judge, chaired the Costs Committee of the Civil Justice Council in relation to the review of Guideline Hourly Rates in 2013-2014 and chaired the Courts Committee of the Judicial College during the time he was Director of Senior Judiciary Training between 2012 and 2016.

 In 2019, he completed nine years as a member of the Council of King's College London of which he is a Fellow.
 He is the Patron of the KCL Bar and Mooting Society and retains a strong interest in the needs and aspirations of all students and those embarking on careers, including, in particular, law students and young members of the Bar through his continued association with King's College and Gray's Inn.
 His involvement both with universities and a number of schools over the last few years has enabled him to understand the pressures under which these institutions, including the governing bodies, teachers and students, operate.
-In 2021, he also become a member of the inaugural Advisory Council of The School of International Arbitration at Queen Mary University of London.